losojos27/terraform-random-petname/README.md

 # terraform-random-pet
-The example module to import for the private module registry guide.
+An example module for the private module registry.